-The National Planning Policy Framework (NPPF) was published on the 27th March 2012, and updated in 24th July 2018, 19th February 2019 and 20th July 2021.
+The National Planning Policy Framework (NPPF) was published on the 27th March 2012, and most recently on the 19th December 2023.
 This Framework is a key part of the Government's reforms to make the planning system less complex and more accessible, to protect the environment and to promote sustainable growth.
 The NPPF sets out the Government's planning policies for England and is used in the preparation of local plans, as well as in decision making with respect to planning.
 The framework is executed by means of the accompanying Planning Policy Guidance Suite (March 2014, August 2021 and August 2022) which supersedes PPS25: Development and Flood Risk Practice Guide (2009).

-Paragraphs 7 to 217 contain policy that represents the Government's view of sustainable development.
+Paragraphs 7 to 223 contain policy that represents the Government's view of sustainable development.
 In order to achieve sustainable development within different districts, local circumstances need to be taken into consideration.
 Each Local Planning Authority is required to complete a SFRA to assess the risk of flooding from all sources, following criteria set out in the NPPF.
 The overarching use of SFRAs is to implement the Sequential Test, and where necessary the Exception Test, when determining land use allocation.